Kelly Petersen Pollard

 Kelly Petersen Pollard (born 30 April 1999) is a British judoka.

 Judo career

-Petersen Pollard is a three times champion of Great Britain, winning the middleweight division at the British Judo Championships in 2018, 2019 and 2021.
+Petersen Pollard won her first three three British middleweight titles at the British Judo Championships in 2018, 2019 and 2021.

 She is the bronze medallist of the 2021 Judo Grand Slam Baku in the -70 kg category.
 At the 2021 Judo Grand Slam Abu Dhabi held in Abu Dhabi, United Arab Emirates, she won one of the bronze medals in her event.

 She won one of the bronze medals in her event at the 2022 Judo Grand Slam Tel Aviv held in Tel Aviv, Israel.

+In the December of 2024 and 2025, she won her 4th and 5th British middleweight title respectively, at the British Judo Championships.

+At the 2026 Commonwealth Games, she won the gold medal in 70 kg division, defeating Australia's Aoife Coughlan in the final.